View Source System Principles

 % erl -boot start_all

-If no boot script is specified, it defaults to ROOT/bin/start, see Default Boot Scripts.
+If no boot script is specified, it defaults to ROOT/bin/start, where ROOT is the installation directory of Erlang/OTP.
+See Default Boot Scripts.

-The command-line flag -init_debug makes the init process write some debug information while interpreting the boot script:
+When the command-line flag -init_debug is used, the init process will output debug information while interpreting the boot script.

 % erl -init_debug